Duke vs. Arkansas College Basketball Predictions & Picks - November 29

 - Pick ATS: Arkansas (+4.5)

-Duke has put together a 2-3-0 record against the spread this season, while Arkansas is 1-5-0.
-A total of three out of the Blue Devils' games this season have gone over the point total, and five of the Razorbacks' games have gone over.
-The teams score 164.7 points per game, 15.2 more points than this matchup's total.
+Duke's record against the spread so far this season is 2-3-0, and Arkansas' is 1-5-0.
+A total of three out of the Blue Devils' games this season have hit the over, and five of the Razorbacks' games have gone over.
+The two teams score 164.7 points per game, 14.2 more points than this matchup's total.

 Sportsbook Promo Codes